 In the pursuit of improving the experience and maintaining ease of use, designers intentionally obscure the AI-powered parts of the product irrelevant to the users’ goals.
 The designers here take the “black-box” approach.
 As the name suggests, in this approach designers avoid referring to AI or other AI-related terminology in an attempt to keep things simple.

-A notable example of this is Spotify and their “Discover Weekly” playlist.
+A notable example of this is Spotify and its “Discover Weekly” playlist.

 Every Monday, over 180 million Spotify users are presented with a new playlist, custom-made to their unique taste in music.
 To the user, it looks just like any other playlist, but under the hood, this is essentially a playlist made using AI.
 A Machine Learning model learns the users’ listening patterns and processes this data to make this playlist.
 In essence, when the user listens, skips, likes, and searches for songs, they are actually training an ML model without knowing it.